debaditya99/PeeDoFile/README.md

 - Inspired by Japanese minimalism and efficiency
 - Built with PyQt5 and PyMuPDF
-- PDF handling powered by MuPDF

 ---

 <div align="center">

-Made with ❤️ and 🍵
+Made with ❤️ and 🍵 by the seven and only Debaditya M. and the multiple AI agents on trial mode.

 </div>